-Last Update: 7/22/05 (Transmittal I-2-59)
+Last Update: 8/3/17 (Transmittal I-2-210)

-A. Revised Determination is Fully Favorable
+1. Revised Determination Is Fully Favorable

-B. Revised Determination is Partially Favorable or Unfavorable
+2. Revised Determination Is Partially Favorable

-If any claimant does not agree to dismissal of the RH, the ALJ must proceed with the actions necessary to complete the record and issue a decision.
+If the revised determination would be partially favorable, the issuing component will notify all parties to the hearing of the proposed action and clearly explain that the agency will continue to process the RH unless all parties agree to a dismissal of the RH.
+If any party does not agree to a dismissal of the RH, the ALJ must proceed with the actions necessary to complete the record and issue a decision.

 If all parties to the hearing, or an appointed representative, if any, submit a written request to withdraw the RH in order to effectuate the proposed action, the ALJ will issue an order dismissing the RH.
 For more information about dismissal at a party's request, see HALLEX I-2-4-20.

 The regulations do not provide for revised determinations that would be unfavorable.
 If the revised determination would be unfavorable, the parties to the hearing will be notified the agency will continue to process the RH.

 When the ALJ dismisses an RH due to a revised determination, the HO must notify the issuing component of the dismissal.

 D. Receipt of Fee Petition When RH Dismissed for Revised Determination

 If the HO receives a fee petition when another component issued a revised determination and the ALJ dismissed the RH, the HO will send the fee petition to the issuing component for processing.